 The United States Supreme Court ruled in

 South Dakota v.
 Wayfair on June 21, 2018, that states can require sellers to collect and remit sales or use tax on sales delivered to locations within their state regardless of physical presence.
-The nexus standards that Kentucky adopted in HB 487 are the same thresholds at issue in the Wayfair case.
+The nexus standards that Kentucky adopted in HB 487, effective July 1, 2018, are the same thresholds at issue in the Wayfair case.
 This legislation in conjunction with the Supreme Court decision positions Kentucky to move forward with implementation of these provisions for remote sellers with sales into the state.